The GM Spatial Framework Call for Sites, which has been open since November 2015, is now closed.

 The Call for Sites map now includes layers for the Winter 2015/16 (November 2015 – February 2016), Spring 2016 (February 2016 – mid-July 2016) and Summer 2016 (mid-July 2016 – August 2016) Call for Sites.
 Map users can now view sites that were submitted as part of each call as separate layers on the map.
 Additionally, redacted user submitted information for all of the existing Calls for Sites releases are available as spreadsheets.
 You can access these by clicking on the small button next to the layer names in the right hand panel on the map, or by accessing the files here.

 The publication of these sites does not imply that planning permission would necessarily be granted for development.
 These sites are promoted by owners/developers and have no endorsement as sites for future development by Greater Manchester and its constituent 10 districts.
 Decisions on whether sites will or will not be supported will be made as we develop the GMSF.
-The Draft GMSF Consultation, accessible at the GMSF Consultation portal, provides the first opportunity to comment on the proposed spatial strategy and this will continue to be developed in the light of the consultation responses.
+The Draft GMSF Consultation, still accessible at the GMSF Consultation portal, provided the first opportunity to comment on the proposed spatial strategy and this will continue to be developed in the light of the consultation responses.